nim-lang/Nim/doc/manual.rst

 typedesc[T]
 -----------

-In many contexts, Nim allows you to treat the names of types as regular values.
+In many contexts, Nim allows to treat the names of types as regular values.
 These values exists only during the compilation phase, but since all values must have a type, ``typedesc`` is considered their special type.

 ``typedesc`` acts like a generic type.
 For instance, the type of the symbol ``int`` is ``typedesc[int]``.
 Just like with regular generic types, when the generic param is omitted, ``typedesc`` denotes the type class of all types.
-As a syntactic convenience, you can also use ``typedesc`` as a modifier.
+As a syntactic convenience, one can also use ``typedesc`` as a modifier.

 Procs featuring ``typedesc`` params are considered implicitly generic.
 They will be instantiated for each unique combination of supplied types